beilabs/intro-to-java-for-android/README.md

 intro-to-java-for-android
 =========================

+##Lesson 4
+In this lesson we have a chance to work with IF statements, Switch statements, and several loop implementations.
+We then review and utilitize arrays.
+Today's project uses all of the concepts covered, as we build a basic game of "Guess My Number".
+Completed: 13/05/2013

 ##Lesson 3
 This lesson serves as an introduction to object oriented programming.
 We look at the basic concepts such as inheritance, instantiation, and polymorphism.
 Completed: 11/05/2013